oracle/python-cx_Oracle/doc/subscription.rst

 .. note::

-   This object is created internally for each table changed when notification is received and is found in the tables attribute of message objects.
+   This object is created internally for each table changed when notification is received and is found in the tables attribute of message objects, and the tables attribute of message query objects.

 .. attribute:: MessageTable.name